JonasDeltaJarvis/AI-Driver-Monitoring-Smart-Dashboard/Arduino/README.md

 | `DROWSY\n` | Executes parking stop, activates buzzer and LED |
 | `OK\n` | Resumes forward motion, silences alerts |

-Note: Commands must end with a newline character (`\n`) — the Arduino uses `readStringUntil('\n')` to know when a message is complete.
+Note: Commands must end with a newline character (`\n`), the Arduino uses `readStringUntil('\n')` to know when a message is complete.

 ---

 ## Notes

 - ENA and ENB on the L293D must be connected to PWM-capable pins (D5 and D6) for speed control to work
-- Remove the default jumper caps from ENA and ENB on the L293D before connecting to Arduino pins
 - MQ-3 sensor requires 20–30 seconds warm-up time after power on before readings are reliable
-- The parking stop lockout keeps the vehicle stopped until alcohol level drops below threshold — this prevents the car from immediately resuming after a brief dip in sensor reading
+- The parking stop lockout keeps the vehicle stopped until alcohol level drops below threshold, this prevents the car from immediately resuming after a brief dip in sensor reading